“I don’t make enough money to save.”

 1. Put together an estimated budget by placing every forecasted revenue and expense on a piece of paper.

-2. Complete a 30-day spending diary, where for the next 30 days you write down each revenue and expense on a piece of paper.
-Whether you pay a bill, go shopping, get paid, or throw a penny in a well to make a wish, you must write it down.
+2. Complete a 30-day spending diary, whereby for the next 30 days you write down each revenue and expense on a piece of paper.
+Whether you pay a bill, go shopping, get paid or throw a penny in a well to make a wish, you must write it down.
 (Try to do this exercise during a “normal” month where your expenses aren’t too erratic, such as the holiday season or when you are doing excessive traveling.)

 3. Now put together an actual budget at the end of the 30 days, by writing down your actual expenses making adjustments according to what you learned about your spending patterns from the diary.
 Perhaps you’re spending too much on take-out dinners, or perhaps your “miscellaneous” spending is unnecessary.
 I guarantee that when looking at your spending patterns objectively, you’ll see some unnecessary expenditures.
 Bottom line, once the adjustments are made to your original spending patterns, the actual budget should include money in each of the three action categories (saving, donating and spending).

 There are many ways to create a budget.
 You may not want to use a piece of paper for your budget, but instead feel more comfortable using an Excel spreadsheet.
 You may want to use free websites like Mint.com.
 You may want to use the envelope method, which is popular for visualizing and maintaining a budget.
 (The key idea is to store cash to meet separate categories of household expenses in physically separate envelopes.)